jasonstreet/Project-2---Space-API/README.md

 Originally I didn't have the Google Maps API in place, however it was pointed out to me that users might want to have a bit more perspective, as the ISS API gave coordinates, but it was hard for users to know the exact location of the ISS without having to copy and paste the coordinates into Google Maps.
 With the addition of the Google maps API, this is now done automatically for the user if they request it, without loading any new windows or tabs and without any long loading times.

+### Improvements

+If I were to recreate this website in the future, with improved skills, I think I would take a look at improving the Javascript for the animations.
+Currently the individual elements have their own divs, which means they are static in their position.
+Using JQuery, the need for these divs could be elimnated, thus tidying up the code and making it more readable and lighter.
+Jquery might also allow the position of certain elements to be randomized.
+I think in the future I might also include more API's from NASA, as they have quite a few, so integrating more API's to create a more feature rich website could be a good idea.

 ## Built With